kulmam92/digdag-plugin-mssql/README.md

 Created by converting https://github.com/hiroyuki-sato/digdag-plugin-mysql to mssql version.

 **Warning**
-* Doesn't support windows authentication yet.
 * You can't use GO in the sql file.
-If you need to use that, you may call SQLCMD using sh operator.
+If you need to use that or run complex query, you may call SQLCMD using sh operator like below example.
+* sh>: sqlcmd -i test1.sql -f 65001 -S "${host},${port}" -e -b

 ## configuration